 We and our operating partnership have entered into a management agreement with Arbor Commercial Mortgage, pursuant to which Arbor Commercial Mortgage provides for the day to day management of our operations.
 Arbor Commercial Mortgage is also required to provide us with a right of first refusal with respect to all structured finance identified by Arbor Commercial Mortgage or its affiliates.
-We have agreed not to pursue, and to allow Arbor Commercial Mortgage to pursue, any real estate opportunities other than structured finance transactions.
-We are required to pay Arbor Commercial Mortgage a base management fee and an incentive management fee as well as reimburse Arbor Commercial Mortgage for certain of its expenses.
+We have agreed not to pursue, and to allow Arbor Commercial Mortgage a base management fee and an incentive management fee as well as reimburse Arbor Commercial Mortgage for certain of its expenses.
 We incurred \$587,734 in base management fees to Arbor Commercial Mortgage for management services rendered for the period ended December 31, 2003.
 We have incurred \$653,779 in base management fees for management services rendered in the five months ended May 31, 2004.
 All amounts incurred have been paid to date.
-Our manager did not earn any incentive compensation for the quarters ended September 30, 2003, December 31, 2003 or March 31, 2004.
-See "Our Manager and the Management Agreement" for more information regarding the services Arbor Commercial Mortgage provides to us and the fees we pay to Arbor Commercial Mortgage.
+Our manager and incentive compensation for the quarters ended September 30, 2003, December 31, 2003 or March 31, 2004.
+See "Our Manager and the Management Agreement" for more information regarding the services Arbor Commercial Mortgage.